Advanced Search

 1. Taking the life of a living being, from an insect up to a human being.

-2. Stealing, taking away another's property without his consent, regardless of its value,
+2. Stealing, taking away another's property without his consent, regardless of its value, and whether or not you do it yourself.

 3. Sexual misconduct, committing adultery.